bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Ben Carman: 01:16:19

-He did find that with OPTCHECKSIGAD, like a timing or not timing attack, but he could take like 60 minutes or 60 seconds to verify a block or something.
+He did find that with `CHECKSIGADD`, like a timing or not timing attack, but he could take like 60 minutes or 60 seconds to verify a block or something.
 So he did find some vulnerabilities.

 ## OP_VAULT product market fit